 Banks often want to lock you into a home loan package for the duration of the construction.
 Since the duration for construction can stretch up to three to four years or even more, banks do not offer fixed interest rate packages for buildings under construction (BUC).

 Therefore, whether HDB or private, if your property is still under construction, the only bank loan available to you would be a floating rate package that is either pegged to the SORA rate or a rate set by the bank.

-Once the property is completed or built, you can then avail the full range of home loan options, including fixed rate home loans.
+Once the property is completed or built, you can then avail the full range of home loan options, including fixed-rate home loans.

 A common misconception in the minds of potential homeowners is that getting the lowest interest rates can help always them save more.
-While it makes sense on some level and undoubtedly interest rate is an important factor when it comes to choosing a home loan rate, it is surely not the only factor that one should take into consideration.
+While it makes sense on some level and undoubtedly, the interest rate is an important factor when it comes to choosing a home loan rate, it is surely not the only factor that one should take into consideration.

 The interest rate on your home loan will also depend on the “spread” imposed by the bank.
-It is crucial to understand how interest rates will behave in the next two to five years (i.e. lock-in period) and how will they affect the overall loan cost.
+It is crucial to understand how interest rates will behave in the next two to five years (i.e. lock-in period) and how they will affect the overall loan cost.

 For example, a typical floating rate loan quote may look like this: 3M SORA + 0.5%, which means you pay whatever the interest rate is for the 3-month SORA (e.g. 1%) + 0.5% for a total of 1.5%.

 Bank spread usually rises considerably after two to three years.
 Preferably, you want the spread to remain low for as long as possible.